 – Dustin Tingley, Faculty Director, Harvard Initiative for Learning and Teaching

-As HILT’s Administrative Coordinator, Cassie handles an assortment of administrative tasks to support HILT’s overall mission of catalyzing innovation and excellence in learning and teaching.
+As HILT’s Manager of Programs and Administration, Cassie handles an assortment of programs and administrative tasks to support HILT’s overall mission of catalyzing innovation and excellence in learning and teaching.
+She manages Signature Events, Colleague Conversations, amongst other programs.
 She also assists with specialized strategic projects and events.

 Prior to joining HILT in May of 2018, Cassie was a Program Coordinator for the Institute for Quantitative Social Science (IQSS) at Harvard for almost four years.
 Cassie has a Masters in Management from the Harvard Extension School as well as a B.S. in Biology with a minor in Anthropology from Northeastern University.